msveshnikov/midimaker/docs/email_campaign.md

 2.  **Read the README to understand the project's architecture and how to use it.**
 3.  **If you're technically inclined, consider cloning the repository and experimenting!**

 The future of music creation is here, and it's more accessible than ever.
-Start exploring the possibilities with AutoMusic Generator today and unleash your inner composer!
+Start exploring the possibilities with MidiMaker Generator today and unleash your inner composer!

 Let us know what amazing music you create!

 Happy generating,

-The AutoMusic Generator Team
+The MidiMaker Generator Team

 ---